 Electrical Hoist Design and Function

 Electrical hoists are both a genre of hoists with many subcategories as well as a specific type of hoist itself.
 Electric hoists are the most common hoist because they are able to lift thousands of pounds but are still considered cost effective in comparison to hydraulic hoists.
-They are sometimes mounted to the ceiling, but are most often of stand-alone construction and composed of a metal rails, a long metal chain or wire rope that is employed for the actual lifting, one or more electric motors and a gear box where the controls are located.
-Within the hoist family are engine hoists, car hoists, chain hoists and cable hoists just to name a few.
+They are sometimes mounted to the ceiling, but are most often of stand-alone construction and composed of metal rails, a long metal chain or wire rope that is employed for the actual lifting, one or more electric motors, and a gear box, in which the controls are located.
+Within the hoist family are engine hoists, car hoists, chain hoists, and cable hoists, just to name a few.

 There are several different types of electric hoists, each of which are designed to lift specific objects and weights.
-Overhead hoists are attached to a ceiling beam or a linear track and are able to move back and fourth.
+Overhead hoists are attached to a ceiling beam or a linear track and are able to move back and forth.
 Portable hoists are free standing and composed of a metal frame.
-They often have wheels, are lightweight and easy to transport from one location to another.
+They often have wheels and are lightweight and easy to transport from one location to another.
 Some hoists are designed to lift whole vehicles, usually for car maintenance and mechanics.
-They consist of 4 bars, each with a wheel platform.
+They consist of four bars, each with a wheel platform.
 Since automobiles weigh multiple tons, these car hoists must have a great lift capacity, especially since employees work underneath the raised car.
 Depending on how high the load must be lifted, hoists all have chains and cables of different length.
 They are wound around a spool by a mechanical lifting device called a winch.